microsoft/datashaper/javascript/react/docs/react.api.md

 // Warning: (ae-missing-release-tag) "createDefaultHeaderCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createDefaultHeaderCommandBar({ styles, ...props }: ICommandBarProps, theme: Theme, far?: boolean): ReactElement<ICommandBarProps, any>;
+export function createDefaultHeaderCommandBar({ styles, ...props }: ICommandBarProps, theme: ITheme, far?: boolean): ReactElement<ICommandBarProps, any>;

 // Warning: (ae-missing-release-tag) "DetailsListFeatures" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //